 20th Year For Fishing Slot Limits - Introduced in 1994

 The introduction of a slot-size fishing program was a realistic effort to restore the sport fish population in the French River and it has definitely worked in the French River Delta, not only sustaining the quality, but improving the quantities of fish for each species.
 The Ministry of Natural Resources has studied our positive results in the significant improvement of our fishery and since then, started implementing slots sizes throughout Ontario, Canada.
 The slot sizes of fish represent the breeding stock of each species of fish determined from the biological research completed in the French River.
-Walleye Index netting - fall 2013 to report on the fishing in French River.
-Send us your fish photos from your stay at Bear's Den Lodge for Facebook.
+Walleye Index netting - fall 2013 to report represents the best fishing in French River.
+Send, post or share us your fish photos from your stay at Bear's Den Lodge for Facebook.

 Smallmouth Bass and Largemouth Bass Fishing in Canada - live release between 13" & 17" (Length)